-Meet Toad.
-His real name is Arthur but the nickname Toad was given to him by his foster mom and well, the name just kind of stuck.
-Arthur was one of those stories that make you wonder how someone could dump a senior dog.
-He was found chained up to a tree, up a deserted logging road.
+His real name is Arthur but the nickname Toad was given to him by his foster mom and well, it just kind of stuck.
+Arthur was one of those stories that makes you wonder how someone could dump a senior dog.
+He was found chained up to a tree on a deserted logging road.
 If a kind woman had not happened to be hiking there, he likely would have starved to death.
-Instead he wound up at the Duncan SPCA and then came to Bully Buddies.
-He was in poor shape- very skinny, his coat was terrible, and arthitis was plaguing his spine and legs.
+Instead, he wound up at the Duncan SPCA and then came to Bully Buddies.
+He was in poor shape he hadn't eaten much and was very skinny, his coat was terrible, and arthritis was plaguing his spine and legs.
 However, like a typical bull breed, his spirits were anything but down and out - he LOVED life!

-Well fast forward a year, and Arthur the Toad is a healthy weight, looks great, and best of all is no longer affected by arthitis!
-He runs around like the young stallion he truly believes himself to be.
+Well, fast forward a year, and Arthur the Toad is at a healthy weight, looks great, and, best of all, is no longer affected by arthritis!
+He runs around like the young stallion he truly believes himself to be!
 He has an amazing and committed family who adore his silly antics.
-His mom Cheryl volunteers with Bully Buddies and logged her volunteer hours.
-Her employer, Coast Capital Savings, generously matches their employees volunteer hours with a financial donation!
+His mom, Cheryl, volunteers with Bully Buddies.
+Cheryl's employer, Coast Capital Savings, generously matches their employees volunteer hours with a financial donation!
 Hence the foundation of Toad's Fountain of Youth Fund.
-Every senior Pit Bull deserves to find a home as stellar as Arthur the Toads!
+Every senior Pit Bull deserves to find a home as stellar as Arthur the Toad's! ♥

-2. Older dogs are not teething puppies, and won't chew your shoes and furniture while growing up.
+2. Older dogs are not teething puppies.
+Therefore, they won't chew your shoes and furniture.

 3. Older dogs can focus well because they've mellowed.
-Therefore, they learn quickly.
+Therefore, they can learn quite quickly!

-4. Older dogs have learned what "no" means.
+4. Older dogs have learned the command "no".
 If they hadn't learned it, they wouldn't have gotten to be "older" dogs.

-5. Older dogs settle in easily, because they've learned what it takes to get along with others and become part of a pack.
+5. Older dogs settle in easily.
+They've learned what it takes to get along with others and become part of a pack.

-8. Older dogs are instant companions -- ready for hiking, car trips, and other things you like to do.
+8. Older dogs are instant companions!
+They often come ready for adventures like hiking, car trips, and other things you like to do.

-9. Older dogs leave you time for yourself, because they don't make the kinds of demands on your time and attention that puppies and young dogs do.
+9. Older dogs leave you time for yourself.
+They don't make the same kinds of demands on your time and attention that puppies and young dogs do.

-10. Older dogs let you get a good night's sleep because they're accustomed to human schedules and don't generally need nighttime feedings, comforting, or bathroom breaks.
+10. Older dogs let you get a good night's sleep.
+They're already accustomed to human schedules and don't generally need nighttime feedings, comforting, or bathroom breaks.

 Chester is a wonderful older gentleman who came to Bully Buddies with a skin condition and a badly infected post-neuter site that required further surgery.
 Thankfully he has now healed up well thanks to the wonderful care of his foster family and is ready for a permanent home of his very own.

-Here are some pictures of some senior dogs that have been through the Bully Buddies program.
+All of these wonderful boys and girls have been through the Bully Buddies program.